canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 authoritative reference), so they were not carried over.
 Most other brainstem regions have analogs here, although potentially under a different name (for instance the dorsal motor nucleus of the vagus, or DMNX, is not the viscero-sensory-motor nuclei, or VSM).
+* Perfect hemispheric subdivision (midline is assigned to x+ direction).
+Canlab2018 had irregular midline boundaries across regions.

 ## Methods

+### PAG
+Phil Kragel's PAG parcellation was redone to provide probablistic labels.
+19/24 participants had good parcellations (1,2, 4-10,12,14,15,17,19,20-24).
+These participants were reprojected into their target space using transformations obtained from Phil's dropbox into the same target space as the 2019 paper (IXI549) except linear interpolation was used instead of cubic splines to avoid gibbs ringing.
+The results are saved in the source subfolder here as KragelPAG_MNI152NLin6Asym.nii.gz.
+The space designation is justified because the IXI sample was registered to MNI152NLin6Asym before generating the IXI549 template used by Dartel to produce the warps used.
+Although there are differents between these templates the location and orientation of the cerebral aqueduct is the same, so there's no need for further alignment to MNI152NLin6Asym space.
+Individual subject alignments (partial volume effects and all) were averaged to produce a probablistic PAG map.

+This procedure did not reproduce the PAG columns.
+These were not derived on a per subject level though so no probablistic delineation between columns can be made.
+Instead we simply diluted the existing kragel2019pag atlas from this repository to span a mask defined by the probablistic labels derived above and used nearest neighbor interpolation to label the newly identified voxels within the dilution mask.
+These were then used to asign voxel probabilities to each of the individual columns.
+Because we do not have subject specific probabilities the intercolumn probabilities are nonintersecting, but the exterior margin of each column adopts the newly derived probablistic values.

 ## Parcel Discussion